AmazingMoaaz/Flash-LlaMA/README.md

 </div>

-**Flash** is an AI-powered code vulnerability scanner designed to help developers identify security vulnerabilities in their code.
-By leveraging open-source AI models like **LLaMA**, Flash automates the review process for various coding languages and provides detailed reports with potential vulnerabilities, proof of concepts, and recommended fixes.
-Flash can generate reports in Markdown format, making it easy for developers to integrate security analysis into their workflow.
+**Flash-LLaMA** is an AI-powered code vulnerability scanner designed to help developers and cybersecurity professionals identify security vulnerabilities in their code.
+By leveraging **Groq's advanced LLaMA models**, Flash-LLaMA automates the code review process for various programming languages, providing detailed reports that include detected vulnerabilities, proof of concepts, and recommended fixes.
+It seamlessly integrates security analysis into your development workflow with Markdown-based reporting.

 ## Features

-- **AI-Powered Code Analysis**: Uses LLaMA models to analyze code and detect potential security vulnerabilities.
+- **AI-Powered Code Analysis**: Leverages Groq's LLaMA models to identify vulnerabilities like SQL injection, XSS, CSRF, and insecure file handling.
-- **Multi-Platform Support**: Works across various platforms and languages, making it a flexible solution for code review.
-- **Detailed Vulnerability Reports**: Generates reports with detailed descriptions of identified vulnerabilities, proof of concepts, and recommended fixes.
-- **Supports Multiple Languages**: Works with PHP, Python, JavaScript, and more.
+- **Multi-Language Support**: Scans code written in PHP, Python, JavaScript, and more.
 - **Markdown Report Generation**: Outputs security analysis in Markdown format for easy integration with GitHub and other platforms.
+- **Customizable Scanning**: Analyze individual files or entire directories for vulnerabilities.
+- **Graceful Shutdown**: Supports signal handling for secure termination during scans.

 ## Installation